sailoog/openplotter-documentation/en/getting_started.md

 If you want to build a headless system see the next chapter [Headless](headless.md) before reading further.

-Once we have created our SD card with OpenPlotter RPI, we will insert it into our Raspberry Pi.
+Once we have created the SD card with OpenPlotter RPI, we will insert it into our Raspberry Pi.

 ![](boot1.png)

+If you bought our SD card you can skip this next step.
 Turn the Raspberry on and go to *Menu* > *Preferences* and select *Raspberry Pi Configuration*.

 ![](boot2.png)